wringek/doc-agent/README.md

 ## Support

-For support, please open an issue in the [GitHub repository](https://github.com/wringek/doc-agent/issues).
+For issues and feature requests, please use the GitHub issue tracker.

 ## Style
 See [docs/short_descriptions.md](./docs/short_descriptions.md) for how to craft valid one-line summaries.